Avoid Buying Flood-Damaged Vehicles

 Like fishing, a dealer will put the vehicle out for sale and wait for an unsuspecting customer to bite.
 Let’s look at how you can recognize and avoid buying a flood-damaged vehicle.

 Are Flood-Damaged Cars Risky?

 Thousands of vehicles are involved in floods and natural disasters every year.
 Over half of these vehicles are back on dealer’s lots for sale to the general public.
 This is big business for scammers, and it happens even more in areas susceptible to hurricanes and major storms.

 At first glance, the average car buyer will not be able to tell whether the vehicle has been flood-damaged.
 By knowing what to look for, you can protect yourself from buying a car that’s been underwater.

-If you don’t live by the coast you may think you’ll never run across a vehicle that’s been under water.
+If you don’t live by the coast, you may think you’ll never run across a vehicle that’s been underwater.
 This couldn’t be further from the truth.

-How to Recognize a Flood Damaged Car
+How to Recognize a Flood-Damaged Vehicle

 1) Inspect the Interior of the Vehicle